Kiss & Cry (song): Composition

 Musically, "Kiss & Cry" is an R&B song, influenced by pop and electronic music.

-According to the sheet music published at Music.j-total.net, the song is written in the key of F minor, the song pre-chorus is interpolated the verses of her song "Hotel Lobby" from her 2004 English studio album Exodus.
+According to the sheet music published at Music.j-total.net, the song is written in the key of F minor, the song pre-chorus is interpolated the verses of their song "Hotel Lobby" from the 2004 English studio album Exodus.
 During the first and second verse and pre-chorus, the song follows a key sequence of F minor.
 Through the first, second and third chorus, the song has a sequence of A#m7–D#m7–E–D#m7.
 During the bridge section, the key sequence changes to A#m7–C7–F minor.
 It opens with a percussion section that includes a drum machine and cymbals; it then carries on with Palm Products GmbH synthesizers and keyboards, as described by a member at Selective Hearing.
 In an interview with MSN Hotmail in 2008, Utada said about the song; "I wanted to write quite a lively song and after writing it, I still feel that this has the most energetic feeling to it and that it’s probably the most polished song too."
-She personally enjoyed the end result of the song, as she described the arrangement and lyrical content, and cited it one of her favorite songs form the album.
+They personally enjoyed the end result of the song, as they described the arrangement and lyrical content, and cited it one of their favorite songs form the album.
 A reviewer from Selective Hearing said that the song "sound[s] like throw backs to her R&B days."
 The editor analyzed the song's music structure, and said that the "sample at the beginning sounds like it might be from a Godzilla movie."

 Amanda Walujono from Audrey Magazine felt that, while the song had a "danceable beat", "it’s not exactly club material."
 CD Journal staff members noted elements of hip hop music, and identified instrumentation of horns, keyboards and a drum machine.
-She described the lyrical content as a tie between both her "Western and oriental beliefs", and believed that people surrounded by Western culture tend to "follow their destiny", whilst people growing up around Asian culture believe that destiny is "pre-determined".
+Utada described the lyrical content as a tie between both their "Western and oriental beliefs", and believed that people surrounded by Western culture tend to "follow their destiny", whilst people growing up around Asian culture believe that destiny is "pre-determined".
 CD Journal staff members felt the lyrical delivery expressed both "joy" and "sorrow" topics.
 The title also references the ice skating area of the same name, where "Kiss" expresses "joy", and "cry" expresses "sorrow".
 The second chorus of the single's lyrics references the Nissin Noodle product ("Tonight I'll have Nissin Cup Noodle").